ktunebe/mm-embedding-assessment/README.md

 ## This is a test run of the MDN assessment on embedding pictures and frames into HTML for different viewport sizes.

--This was deployed so that the author could test the HTML on different browsers, including a mobile browser.
+- This was deployed so that the author could test the HTML on different browsers, including a mobile browser.
--It enables the user to see the change in photo sizes as the viewport size changes.
+- It enables the user to see the change in photo sizes as the viewport size changes.
--I learned that I was able to achieve a functional result.
+- I learned that I was able to achieve a functional result.

 ## Installation